PrintersForAnts/Micron/R1_Beta/readme.md

   *  Added Nema14 Z motor mounts

 ### 4-3-24
-  * New beta rev2 Z drives that support 150mm or 152mm belt loops
+  * New beta rev2 Z drives with the 152mm belt loops
   * Shrunk entire body by 5mm or so
   * rotated the Z drives 180deg, this makes it easier to retention the closed loop belts after they are assembled if needed (thanks [@Squirrel-brain](https://github.com/Squirrel-brain))